w3ctag/design-reviews/reviews/dbsc-analysis.md

 That fetch would cause the session refresh to occur, without necessarily delaying the page load.

-A similar approach is possibly under the alternative design.
+A similar approach is possible under the alternative design.
 Any resource could accept a cookie that the server wants to refresh if that resource is less critical to protect.
 This is more flexible because it is not tied to specific path prefixes.